k2view-academy/K2View-Academy/articles/04_fabric_studio/05_creating_a_new_project.md

 # Creating a New Project

 ### What Is a Fabric Project?
 A Fabric project is a consolidation of rules that transform data from one or more data sources into the K2View Fabric [MicroDB](/articles/01_fabric_overview/02_fabric_glossary.md#mdbmicrodb) structure using [Logical Unit](/articles/03_logical_units/01_LU_overview.md) modeling.
-To do so, the project must be defined in the Fabric Studio and can then be added to either GIT or SVN version control.
+To do so, the project must be defined in the Fabric Studio and can then be added to GIT <studio>or SVN</studio> version control.

 [Click for more information about Fabric Studio UI Components and Menus.](/articles/04_fabric_studio/01_UI_components_and_menus.md)